samoina/quotes-app-reacttesting/README.md

 # Frontend Mentor - FAQ accordion card solution

-This is a mini-app designed to show different quotes depending on the button clicked. i am using it to practice with Vitest and React Testing Library.
+This is a mini-app designed to show different quotes depending on the button clicked.
+I am using it to practice with Vitest and React Testing Library.

 ## Table of contents